 - Sustainable development: complex phenomenology that characterizes the dynamics of development and its relations with the infrastructure system; interaction between tunnels and underground hydraulic systems.

-- Risk management: analysis and development of improved measures for the construction and management of road infrastructures, aimed at reducing the risk for both workers and users; geological risk from the construction of transport infrastructure.
+- Risk management: analysis and development of improved measures for the construction and management of road infrastructure, aimed at reducing the risk for both workers and users; geological risk from the construction of transport infrastructure.

-- management and planning of environmental resources, including the allocation of pollutant loads at their source and the assessment of their effects on the environmental components;
+- management and planning of environmental resources, including the allocation of pollutant loads at source and the assessment of their effects on the environmental components;

 - water quality modelling, knowledge-based decision support systems;

-Research topics related to hydraulic engineering include:
+Research topics associated with hydraulic engineering include:

 - fluid mechanics;

-- fluid-structure interactions;
+- fluid-structure fluid interactions;